 The general strategy of the proof is similar to that in previous work on the deformation theory of displays.
-But we need new ingredients to make the strategy work.
+However, we need new ingredients to make the strategy work.
 Let us now give an outline of the proof.
 We proceed by \emph{d\'evissage}.
 We first show that deformations of banal prismatic higher $(G,\mu)$-displays along nilpotent thickenings are banal.
 Then, by \'etale descent and the invariance of the \'etale site under nilpotent thickenings, we reduce the problem to the banal case.
 In the banal situation, we use Andr\'e's Lemma (\cite[Theorem 7.14]{10.4007/annals.2022.196.3.5}) to find a suitable cover by finitely generated perfectly presented algebras.
 Then, we reduce to the case of a ``universal'' first-order thickening

-Using K\"unneth Formula (see Proposition \ref{KunnethFormulae}), we can further reduce to the case of the thickening $S'(1)\onto S(1)$.
-For this thickening, we translate the problem to the problem of deformations of windows on the Nygaard frames $\SA:=\SA_{\textup{Nyg}}(\prism_{S(1)},\BI_{S(1)})$ and $\SA':=\SA_{\textup{Nyg}}(\prism_{S'(1)},\BI_{S'(1)})$ naturally attached to $S(1)$ and $S'(1)$ (see Example \ref{ExNygFramePrism}).
-The general practice in such scenarios is to put a different frame structure on the ring of the frame $\SA'$, in such a way that the corresponding groupoid of banal windows is equivalent to the groupoid of banal windows over $\SA$, and then reduce the problem to comparing windows (deformations) over frames sharing the same ring.
+Using K\"unneth Formula (Proposition \ref{KunnethFormulae}), we can further reduce to the case of the thickening $S'(1)\onto S(1)$.
+For this thickening, we translate the deformation problem to that of deformations of windows on the Nygaard frames $\SA:=\SA_{\textup{Nyg}}(\prism_{S(1)},\BI_{S(1)})$ and $\SA':=\SA_{\textup{Nyg}}(\prism_{S'(1)},\BI_{S'(1)})$ naturally attached to $S(1)$ and $S'(1)$ (see Example \ref{ExNygFramePrism}).
+The general practice in such scenarios is to modify the frame structure on the ring of $\SA'$, so that the groupoid of banal windows over the modified frame becomes equivalent to that over $\SA$.
+One can then reduce to comparing windows (and their deformations) over frames sharing the same underlying ring.